lvzeyu/zeyu_homepage/content/home/accomplishments.md

 headless: true

 # Order that this section appears on the page.
-weight: 50
+weight: 40

-# Note: `&shy;` is used to add a 'soft' hyphen in a long heading.
-title: 'Experience'
+title: Affiliation
 subtitle:

-# Date format
+# Date format for experience
 #   Refer to https://wowchemy.com/docs/customization/#date-format
 date_format: Jan 2006

 # Accomplishments.
 #   Add/remove as many `item` blocks below as you like.